konrad-zajac/0.BASH-Helper/README.md

     * Name operation functions:

-        - Adding:
-                - To the front of the word
-                - To the back of the word (without the extension)
-                - To the back of the word (with the extension)
+        - Adding string to many filenames (to the front, to the back, and to the back with the extension)

         - Removing:
                 - Number (characters from start)